 Top Landlines For Seniors Recommendations

 - [9 One-Touch Large Buttons] This desk phone features 9 large buttons that can store frequently dialed numbers.
 You can also replace the pictures on these buttons.
-Additionally, the phone includes 10 groups of two-button memory, making it simple for seniors or those with memory loss to access important contacts with ease.
-Please note: Do not unplug the phone line to avoid losing stored contact numbers
+Additionally, the phone includes 10 groups of two-button memory, making it simple for seniors or those with memory loss to access important contacts with ease

 - [Adjustable Volume] The ringer has 3 adjustable levels: OFF, LOW, and HIGH, with a maximum volume of 120dB for easier call detection.
 The handset volume is also adjustable in 3 levels: MED, HIGH, and VERY HIGH, allowing you to choose the most comfortable setting